ESP32-C3 Wi-Fi Security Features

 Protected Management Frames (PMF)

 PMF provides protection against these attacks by encrypting unicast management frames and providing integrity checks for broadcast management frames.
-These include deauthentication, disassociation, and robust management frames.
-It also provides a Secure Association (SA) teardown mechanism to prevent spoofed association/authentication frames from disconnecting already connected clients.
+These include deauthentication, disassociation and robust management frames.
+It also provides Secure Association (SA) teardown mechanism to prevent spoofed association/authentication frames from disconnecting already connected clients.

-There are three types of PMF configuration modes on both the station and AP sides:
+- There are 3 types of PMF configuration modes on both station and AP side -

 API & Usage

-ESP32 supports PMF in both the station and SoftAP mode.
+ESP32-C3 supports PMF in both Station and SoftAP mode.
 For both, the default mode is PMF Optional.
-For even higher security, PMF Required mode can be enabled by setting the
+For even higher security, PMF required mode can be enabled by setting the

 esp_wifi_set_config() API.
-This results in the device only connecting to a PMF-enabled device and rejecting others.
-PMF Optional can be disabled using
+This will result in the device only connecting to a PMF enabled device and rejecting others.
+PMF optional can be disabled using

 esp_wifi_disable_pmf_config() API.
-If SoftAP is started in WPA3 or WPA2/WPA3 mixed mode, trying to disable PMF results in an error.
+If softAP is started in WPA3 or WPA2/WPA3 mixed mode trying to disable PMF will result in error.

 Enterprise security is the secure authentication mechanism for enterprise wireless networks.
-It uses the RADIUS server for authentication of network users before connecting to the Access Point (AP).
-The authentication process is based on 802.1X policy and comes with different Extended Authentication Protocol (EAP) methods such as TLS, TTLS, PEAP, and EAP-FAST.
-RADIUS server authenticates the users based on their credentials (username and password), digital certificates, or both.
+It uses RADIUS server for authentication of network users before connecting to the Access Point.
+The authentication process is based on 802.1X policy and comes with different Extended Authentication Protocol (EAP) methods such as TLS, TTLS, PEAP and EAP-FAST.
+RADIUS server authenticates the users based on their credentials (username and password), digital certificates or both.

-ESP32 supports Wi-Fi Enterprise only in station mode.
+ESP32-C3 supports WiFi Enterprise only in station mode.

-ESP32 supports WPA2-Enterprise and WPA3-Enterprise.
+ESP32-C3 Supports WPA2-Enterprise and WPA3-Enterprise.
 WPA3-Enterprise builds upon the foundation of WPA2-Enterprise with the additional requirement of using Protected Management Frames (PMF) and server certificate validation on all WPA3 connections.
-WPA3-Enterprise also offers an additional secure mode using 192-bit minimum-strength security protocols and cryptographic tools to better protect sensitive data.
-The 192-bit security mode offered by WPA3-Enterprise ensures the right combination of cryptographic tools is used and sets a consistent baseline of security within a WPA3 network.
+WPA3-Enterprise also offers an addition secure mode using 192-bit minimum-strength security protocols and cryptographic tools to better protect sensitive data.
+The 192-bit security mode offered by WPA3-Enterprise ensures the right combination of cryptographic tools are used and sets a consistent baseline of security within a WPA3 network.
 WPA3-Enterprise 192-bit mode is only supported by modules having

 SOC_WIFI_GCMP_SUPPORT support.
 Enable CONFIG_ESP_WIFI_SUITE_B_192 flag to support WPA3-Enterprise with 192-bit mode.